Nevada counties review election results amid false claims

 Esmeralda County Clerk-Treasurer LaCinda Elgan, in a telephone interview, called the primary “absolutely safe and fair.”
 One vote cast on one ballot was unintelligible, she told The Associated Press, but all ballots were tallied and reported.
 None was rejected.

-Commissioners Timothy Hipp and Ralph Keyes sat at separate wooden tables Friday and began to hand count the ballots cast on long strips of paper — the hard copy from voting machines.
+Commissioners Timothy Hipp and Ralph Keyes sat at separate wooden tables Friday and began to hand count the ballots.

-“If you get to the end and your counts don’t match what’s at the bottom, you’re going to have to go back and go through it all again,” Deputy County Clerk-Treasurer Michelle Garcia told them.

-Attorney General Aaron Ford, a Democrat who on Wednesday characterized canvasses of votes as “ministerial only,” told AP that the state would respond with “legal options” if county commissioners or elections officials balked “based on posturing designed to undermine faith in our democratic process.”

 Esmeralda County’s commissioners voted in April to join commissioners in neighboring Nye County calling for elections to be conducted entirely by hand, including the counting of ballots.